Sunday 3rd to Saturday 16th April

 • Archaeological photography, and basic photography skills

-• Introduction to Experimental Archaeology and reconstruction techniques, with practical workshops in reconstructing a Chalcolithic village, and brewing Bronze Age beer
+• Introduction to Experimental Archaeology and reconstruction techniques, with practical workshops at a Chalcolithic village and reconstructed Bronze Age kiln

 Every participant will receive a course book to build and develop their skills over the course of the field school and will produce a portfolio of work over the 2 weeks (see below for an example of portfolio work).
 All meals will be provided on work days and we'll wind up the course with a traditional BBQ.